-Both the European and American Maine Coons are known for being incredibly intelligent, fun-loving, curious, and loyal.
+Both the European and American Maine Coons share the same personality and are known for being:

-If you are worried whether European Maine Coon temperament and personality differs from that of American Maine Coons.
+The European Maine Coon temperament and personality do not wildly differ from that of American Maine Coons.

-Don’t let their big size fool you – Maine Coons have a sweet and gentle temperament and barely use their claws.
+Maine Coons have a sweet and gentle temperament and barely use their claws to attack cat lovers.

 They have been nicknamed “gentle giants” to reflect their personalities.